Science Friday Live In San Antonio

 We hear all the time about research being done on the Ebola virus.
 But what does that look like exactly?
 San Antonio is home to one of the only facilities in the U.S. that can contain the world’s most deadly diseases, like Ebola, Marburg virus, and Lassa fever.
 We’ll talk with scientists about the physical and mental challenges they need to overcome when working in the world’s most dangerous biolab.

 Bracken Cave, 20 miles outside of San Antonio, is the summer home to 15 million Mexican free-tailed bats, one of the largest bat colonies in the world.
 Each night, the bats swarm out of the cave in a “batnado” in search of food.
-We’ll discuss life in the bat cave—how the millions of individuals form a colony and how nutrients are cycled inside—and the conservation efforts to preserve this colony, which serves as important pollinators.
+We’ll discuss life in the bat cave—how the millions of individuals form a colony and how nutrients are cycled inside—and the conservation efforts to preserve this colony.